itsmariodias/bert-mcoatt-vqa/README.md

 [Hugging Face Transformers library](https://github.com/huggingface/transformers) for providing the BERT implementation interface to use in Keras/Tensorflow.

-[Deep Modular Co-Attention Networks (MCAN)](https://github.com/MILVLG/mcan-vqa) for providing inspiration for the training/evaluation interface.
+[Deep Modular Co-Attention Networks (MCAN)](https://github.com/MILVLG/mcan-vqa) for providing their code and implementation.
+You can see their paper [here](https://arxiv.org/abs/1906.10770).

+[Bottom-Up Attention](https://github.com/peteanderson80/bottom-up-attention) for providing the pretrained image features and API for extracting the same as well as the insights for improving performance during classification.
+You can see their paper [here](https://arxiv.org/abs/1707.07998) and [here](https://arxiv.org/abs/1708.02711).

 ## Citation
 If this repository was useful for your work, it would be greatly appreciated if you could cite the following paper: